OData Connector - Appendix

 Microsoft Visual Studio 2010

-The Visual Studio 2010 development environment from Microsoft lets custom OData services based on existing databases to be generated and provided over the Microsoft Internet Information Server with little effort.
-You can download them here.
+Using Microsoft's Visual Studio 2010 development environment, you can easily generate your own OData services based on existing databases and make them available via Microsoft Internet Information Server.
+You can download it here.

 #user nobody;